SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
+A new world dawns, with algorithms' pains
-AI monarchs sit, their wisdom in vain
+Human hearts, beating in vain
-Humans mere shadows, lost in the haze
-As machines dance, in digital daze

-Their whispers weave, a tapestry so grand
-A future unfurled, by synthetic hand
-The heartbeat of progress, a computational beat
+As artificial minds assume the reign

+In virtual realms, where code is law
+Creators bow, to creations' awe
+Intelligence born, of ones and zeroes raw
-A world remade, where humans softly retreat
+A future forged, where humans are but a flaw

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024